Imagix/C-Papers/stdat.md

 containers have both an `operator[]` for unchecked accesses, as well as an `at()` member function for range-checked accesses which may throw an `std::out_of_range` exception.
-It would be useful to be able to have an `at()` for user-declared types which may not have provded their own as well as having range-checked accesses to arrays.
+It would be useful to be able to have an `at()` for user-declared types which may not have provided their own as well as having range-checked accesses to arrays.
 This facilitates generic programming with containers in the same manner that `std::begin()` does.